Exploring Spatial and Temporal Trends in Roadkill to Improve and Propose Mitigation Structures

 Project Description

-Working alongside the Virginia Department of Wildlife Resources, W&M students are identifying priority areas in northern Virginia where we can feasibly and effectively mitigate animal-vehicle collisions needed to conserve wildlife, reduce human injuries, and reduce billions spent on property damage.
+Working with the Virginia Department of Wildlife Resources (DWR), W&M students are identifying priority areas in Loundon County Virginia where animal-vehicle collisions can be feasibly and effectively mitigated.

-In 2023, Alexa Busby mapped priority areas for mitigation utilizing collision data and metrics for mitigation success across Loudon County.
-Alexa also worked with Virginia's Volunteer Master Naturalists to explore how citizen scientists can support efforts to identify and monitor mitigation efforts.
+In 2023, W&M student Alexa Busby mapped priority areas for mitigation utilizing collision data and metrics for mitigation success across Loudon County.
+Alexa also worked with Virginia's Volunteer Master Naturalists to explore how citizen scientists can support efforts to monitor mitigation efforts.

 Project ID - Format